Malek-Hamad/sampleApp/README.md

-#This is myapp project and a test
+This is a testing project